tomoeOOseven/Traffic_Perception_Deep_Learning_Yolov8/README.md

 Ensure you have all necessary files for running the live server.

 ### 2. Run the Python Script
-Execute the Python script to start the real-time processing:
+Execute the Python script to start the real-time processing

 ### 3. Open Localhost Link
 Once the script is running, open the terminal to find the localhost URL.
 Access it through a web browser to see live real-time video from the webcam with overlays.